A belated happy birthday to Ottavio Bottecchia, who was born on August 1, 1894, and died on June 15, 1927.

 Bottecchia turned professional the following year, wherein he received a new bike to race on by Teodoro Carnielli, president of the Italian cycling association, the Associazione Sportiva di Vittorio Veneto.

-In 1923 Bottecchia placed fifth in the Giro d’Italia, the highest finish by an ‘isolate’ (rider without a team).
+In 1923 Bottecchia placed fifth in the Giro d’Italia, the highest finish by an ‘isolate’ (a rider without a team).

 As a result, he attracted the attention of France’s lead rider at the time, Henri Pélissier, who encouraged him to join his Automoto-Hutchinson team.